the common market

 What is it?

-The Common Market will be a 20,000 square foot year-round multivendor public market opening in Spring 2020 in the heart of the historic Southeast Greyhound Building at 101 W. Loudon, on the corner of N. Limestone and Loudon Avenue.
+The Common Market will be a 23,000 square foot year-round multi-vendor public market opening in Summer 2020 in the heart of the historic Southeast Greyhound Building at 101 W. Loudon, on the corner of N. Limestone and Loudon Avenue.
 The Common Market will be for, by, and about our neighbors.

 The Common Market will provide a wide range of functions: retail space for 60 vendors, 8 food vendors, event space for cultural and community events, play space including an indoor playground - all of this will make The Common Market a community social and cultural hub.

 The Common Market will be an extension of The Night Market, a monthly outdoor pop-up market that has put dozens of vendors in front of thousands of visitors each month.
 Over 6 years, The Night Market has created over $1.1M in direct economic impact for our neighbors.

 With The Night Market as the 1st step toward starting and growing a business, The Common Market will be a 2nd stepping stone for neighborhood entrepreneurs to grow their business.
 The Common Market will allow small businesses to grow while minimizing risk by providing affordable rents and opportunities for incremental growth, in a beautiful, historic, climate-controlled space with shared and maintained bathrooms and seating facilities.

 This unique collection of businesses, programming & activities will create much more traffic than any one business would on its own, and will provide something for everyone, giving many reasons for customers to return again and again, to make this place a part of their daily life.